yassinedoghri/codeigniter-vite/README.md

 [![License](https://img.shields.io/github/license/yassinedoghri/codeigniter-vite?color=green)](https://packagist.org/packages/yassinedoghri/codeigniter-vite)
 [![PHP Version Require](https://poser.pugx.org/yassinedoghri/codeigniter-vite/require/php)](https://packagist.org/packages/yassinedoghri/codeigniter-vite)

-An opinionated Vite integration for [CodeIgniter4](https://codeigniter.com/) projects, just so that you don't have to think about it!
+An opinionated [Vite](https://vite.dev/) integration for [CodeIgniter4](https://codeigniter.com/) projects, just so that you don't have to think about it!

 </div>

 ---

-Easily manage and bundle JavaScript, TypeScript and CSS files with a `resources` folder in the root of your CodeIgniter project:
+Easily manage and bundle JavaScript / TypeScript and CSS files within a `resources` folder in the root of your CodeIgniter project:

 ```sh
 resources/